sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2024 June 23rd DnD Session.md

 Blink Dogs - Phase in and out

-8 hours of rest possible - ghost wise halfing only healer
+Possible 8 hours of rest possible - ghost wise half-ling, only healer 10 mins cast as a ritual so we can rest 120 feet suitable shelter for companions in range.